AmirShkolnik/DidYouKnow/README.md

 #### Score and Feedback

-After answering 5 questions, the user will be directed to the results page.
+- After answering 5 questions, the user will be directed to the results page.
 Here, they will see their score and receive brief feedback.
 The feedback will vary depending on the user's results.

+- The user will be presented with two options:
+  - Home
+  - Play Again

 ![Score](doc/readme-images/feedback.jpg)